Find Affordable College Courses

 18 Yearly Graduations

 Concord University comes in at #19 on our list of the most popular colleges offering master's degrees in public health education and promotion.
 Each year, around 1,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,130 per year, while in-state graduate students, on average, pay $8,730 per year.
-During the 2020-2021 academic year, 18 people received their master's degree in public health education and promotion from Concord University.
-Around 28% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $9,100 per year, while in-state graduate students, on average, pay $9,770 per year.
+During the most recent year for which we have data, 18 people received their master's degree in public health education and promotion from Concord University.
+About 25% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to public health education and promotion that offer master’s degrees.